 It goes without saying that all three books make excellent Christmas/Hanukkah/Kwanza/Mother's Day/Birthday/Arbor Day/Secretary Day/Columbus Day/Monday-Sunday gifts for all of your loved ones.
 For more info, check out the their respective pages of my site.

-My fifth book, The Theory of Opposites, will be released in November 2013.
+My fifth book, The Theory of Opposites, was released in November 2013, and yes, you read correctly: it's gonna be a movie.

 My fiction is represented by Elisabeth Weed at Weed Literary.
 She can be contacted at email@example.com.